nesevis/exhaust/docs/CONTRACT_TESTING.md

 }
 ```

 The distinction between `@Invariant` and `check`: invariants run after every command (including commands that didn't write the check).
 Postconditions run only inside the command that defines them.
-Use invariants for properties that must always hold; use postconditions for return-value checks and per-operation guarantees.
+Use invariants for properties that must always hold.
+Use postconditions for return-value checks and per-operation guarantees.

 ## Running the test